nagi49000/airflow-ml-pipeline/README.md

 - set up the folders and airflow user to be the local user
 - initialize the airflow database
 - start all airflow services

+Once everything is up and running, the UI on the webserver can be accessed at http://localhost:8080 with username alice password bob.